 Shading on solar panels

-Shading decreases solar electricity production, so you may need to install more solar panels to compensate.
+Shading decreases solar panel output, so you may need to install more modules to compensate.
 Trees, buildings, and roof structures are common sources of shading.

 Local climate

 The sunnier the climate, the more clean energy the PV modules will produce.
-Therefore, rainier and cloudy climates have lower solar energy production.
+Therefore, rainier and cloudy climates have lower solar energy output.

 Solar project budget

-If your client has a limited budget, they may not be able to afford sufficient panels at the outset.
+If your client has a limited budget, they may prefer low-cost equipment or may be unable to afford sufficient panels at the outset.
 But, installers could set the system up for easy expansion in the future if the budget changes.
 Likewise, a solar loan might be an option.

 Solar panel wattage

-If you use lower-wattage panels, you will need to install more solar panels.
-However, due to innovation, the wattage of most PV modules has increased significantly in recent years.
+If you use lower-wattage panels, you need to install more solar panels to generate the same amount of electricity.
+However, due to innovation, the solar panel wattage ratings of most PV modules have increased significantly in recent years.

 How Many Watts Does The Average Solar Panel Produce?